 - 33. The Better Care Fund (BCF) that was introduced in 2015/16 has two primary purposes: - to transform the health and social care system to achieve a shift from acute to community services; - to 'protect' (the Government's word) adult social care, recognising the financial pressures on it. - 34.
 The BCF allocation for the Surrey area for 2015/16 was £65.5m revenue and £5.9m capital funding.
 The Council works with Surrey's seven Clinical Commissioning Groups (CCGs) to determine use of these shared resources and current MTFP (2015-20) includes £25m allocated to protecting existing ASC services.
 Although the Government have yet to announce the grant for 2016/17, they have indicated it will continue and the budget planning assumes this, to ensure ASC services remain protected in 2016/17. - 35.
 From 2017/18, the Government will provide additional improved Better Care Funding for local authorities to spend on adult social care.
 The amount rises from zero to £1,500m nationally over the three years to 2019/20.
-The Provisional Settlement introduced a different basis for allocation of the improved BCF that takes account of relative needs and resources in the form of how much each social care authority could raise from the 2% Adult Social Care precept.
-Table 4 (following paragraph 14) shows the Council will receive £1.5m in 2019/20.
-Had the Government used their usual method of distribution of ASC funding, the Council could have expected additional funding of approximately £28m.
+The Provisional Settlement introduced a different basis for allocation of the improved BCF that takes account of relative social care needs and resources in the form of how much each social care authority could raise from the 2% Adult Social Care precept.
+So, the new distribution allocates each social care authority a share of the total BCF money plus the ASC precept money.
+Then it deducts from each authority's share their social care precept to determine the amount of BCF money distributed.
+Where an authority's share is less than their ASC precept, it receives no BCF money.
+There are no negative distributions so Surrey County Council receives nil allocations in 2017/18 and 2018/19.
+In 2019/20, the total money for distribution is £3,304m (£1,500m BCF plus £1,804m ASC precept).
+Table 6 shows the Council's relative needs share of the £3,304m in 2019/20 is £55m, but its ASC precept amounts to £53.5m, meaning the Council will receive only £1.5m BCF allocation in 2019/20.
+Had the Government used their usual method of allocating ASC funding for distributing the BCF money, the Council could have expected additional BCF funding of approximately £28m in 2019/20 (with £2m in 2017/18 and £14m in 2018/19).

-36. Only seven out of 152 social care authorities have a higher need ranking than Surrey County Council.
-However because the Council has to rely on raising such a high proportion of council tax to fund its services, the resources it could raise from the 2% Adult Social Care precept mean only 12 social care authorities have a lower allocation of BCF.
-Again, this new funding distribution model adopted by the Government means councils that have to rely on a higher proportion of council tax to fund their services suffer the lowest funding and being an outlier in this regard, the Council suffers heavily.
-Figure 2 shows of the social care authorities with highest ranked relative needs assessment, Surrey County Council receives by far the lowest proportion of BCF through the new funding distribution model.
+36. Only seven out of 152 social care authorities have a higher ranked social care need than Surrey County Council.
+However, because the Council has to rely on raising such a high proportion of council tax to fund its services, the resources it could raise from the 2% Adult Social Care precept are also high and mean only 12 social care authorities have a lower allocation of BCF.
+Again, this new funding distribution model adopted by the Government means councils that have to rely on a higher proportion of council tax to fund their services suffer the lowest funding and being an outlier in this regard, Surrey County Council suffers heavily.
+Table 6 shows the social care authorities with highest ranked relative needs.
+At just 3%, Surrey County Council receives by far the lowest proportion of BCF through the new funding distribution model and significantly below the average for English social care authorities of 45%.